pakal/django-compat-patcher/CONTRIBUTE.rst

 .. sectnum::

+See "django_deprecation_timeline_notes.rst" for a list of breaking changes in Django history, and their current status in DCP.

+Fixers should not be created to modify project-level code, like django settings, since these are supposed to be easily updatable by project maintainers.

+Also, they should not reintroduce features which expose servers to serious security issues (like XSS attacks...), unless project maintainers can workaround these issues by a careful use of these features.

+Recommendations
+===============

 The code must be very DRY, to minimize bugs, and so that future evolutions of this library are as painless as possible.

-It must be self-documented, using decorator arguments and docstrings (we do NOT maintain a separate list of what fixes are available).
+It must be self-documented, using decorator arguments and docstrings (we do NOT maintain a separate list of what fixers are available).

 It must also be as robust as possible - this lib is supposed to workaround breakages, not introduce new ones.

-Recommendations
-===============
+Technically speaking:

 - in fixers : don't do logging or warnings by yourself, use the injected :code:`utils` object instead
 - also use functions from this :code:`utils` object, to patch django code, not direct assignments